-The big chip card switch: a year of living with EMV
+The big chip card switch: living with EMV

 The transition was slow and bumpy; changes at ATMs, gas stations come next

-October 2016 marked the one-year anniversary when consumers were officially introduced to EMV, the smart-chip based payment technology taking over the U.S. payment ecosystem.
+October 2017 will mark the two-year anniversary when consumers were officially introduced to EMV, the smart-chip based payment technology taking over the U.S. payment ecosystem.

-To measure just how successful (or not) the EMV shift has been, CreditCards.com spoke with a handful of payment industry leaders to find out.
+To measure just how successful (or not) the EMV shift has been so far, CreditCards.com spoke with a handful of payment industry leaders to find out.
 Here’s what they had to say:

-your wallet doesn’t have a chip card yet, it will shortly
+your wallet doesn’t have a chip card yet, you're in the minority

 “The credit card market is concentrated among a much smaller group of players than debit cards, which are widely distributed over nearly all financial institutions, so it stands to reason that different institutions are going to have different strategies for implementation,” said Doug Johnson, senior vice president of payments and cybersecurity policy for the American Bankers Association.
 “If they haven’t received one yet, they’ll have it soon.”